 Note: If your rental property is located out-of-state, make sure you first set up that state properly in Personal Info.
 That way, when you do your state taxes, we'll be ready to go.

-In TurboTax, search for rentals and then select the Jump to link in the search result.
+- In TurboTax, search for rentals and select the Jump to link at the top of the search results.

 If you're also filing a nonresident state return to report income from an out-of-state rental property, be sure to complete your nonresident state return before you prepare your resident state return when you get to the State Taxes section.

 You can enter up to 45 rental properties in TurboTax.